joergkrause/nyaf/docs/md/docs/lib/overview.md

 ## Components

 Components are the core ingredients.
 You write components as classes, decorated with the decorator `CustomElement`.
 This defines a [Web Component](https://developer.mozilla.org/en-US/docs/Web/Web_Components).
-The Component must be registered, then.
+The component must be registered, then.
 This is done by calling the static method `GlobalProvider.bootstrap`.

 ### Registration Support

-Web Components must be registered.
-To support this, we use decorators.
+To support the registration as mentioned before we use decorators.
 This makes it quite easy to define a component without knowing the details of the browser's API.
 The name is determined by `@CustomElement('my-name')`.
 This is mandatory.
-Note the base class, which gets a generic that later controls the attributes.
 The name shall follow the common rules of Web Components, that means, it must have at least one dash '-' so there is no risk of a collision with common HTML element names.

 ~~~tsx
 import JSX, { CustomElement } from '@nyaf/lib';